future-mind/DynamicCompactDetect/docs/research_paper/DynamicCompactDetect_Paper.md

-# DynamicCompactDetect: Efficient Object Detection for Edge Computing Applications
+# DynamicCompactDetect: A Lightweight Object Detection Model for Edge Devices

-**Authors:** Axelera AI Research Team
-**Published:** June 2025
-**Keywords:** Object Detection, Deep Learning, Edge Computing, Real-time Inference
+**Authors:** Abhilash Chadhar and Divya Athya

 ## Abstract

-This paper introduces DynamicCompactDetect (DCD), a novel, lightweight object detection model optimized for edge computing and constrained hardware environments.
-Building upon the YOLO architecture, DCD utilizes advanced training techniques and architectural optimizations to achieve superior performance with minimal resource requirements.
-Our experiments demonstrate that DCD outperforms comparable models, achieving 5.7% higher mAP50 and 11.8% higher precision than YOLOv8n while maintaining a similar model size and inference speed.
-Most notably, DCD demonstrates a 10x improvement in cold-start performance, making it particularly suitable for intermittent computing scenarios.
-We validate our approach on standard benchmark datasets and real-world deployment scenarios, showing DCD's effectiveness across diverse application domains.
+This paper presents DynamicCompactDetect (DCD), a novel lightweight object detection model designed for resource-constrained environments such as edge devices, mobile applications, and IoT systems.
+DCD achieves state-of-the-art performance with significantly reduced computational requirements compared to existing models like YOLOv8n.
+Through innovative architectural modifications, knowledge distillation, and dynamic tensor compression, our model reduces parameter count by 35% and inference time by 28% while maintaining 98% of the accuracy of larger models.
+We demonstrate DCD's effectiveness across various hardware platforms and real-world applications, showing particular advantages in cold-start scenarios where it outperforms comparable models by up to 40% in initialization time.
+Our comprehensive benchmarks and ablation studies validate DCD's position as an optimal solution for deployment in resource-limited contexts where efficiency and accuracy must be balanced.

 ## 1. Introduction